Groundwater in Jefferson County

-The cavern under Charles Town’s Liberty Street was discovered in 1906 by a resident digging a foundation for a new building near his stable and delivery business.
-Upon entry, the man found a large room with a crystal-clear underground lake that measured approximately 30 feet by 125 feet before the cavern shrunk down again to meet the water’s edge.
-It was rumored that two young boys explored the cavern system further, despite a lack of modern scuba gear, and found themselves popping out in the area behind what is now the location of Southern States, near Beltline Avenue in Ranson.
+The cavern under Charles Town’s Liberty Street was discovered in 1906 by a resident digging a foundation for a new building near his stable.
+Upon entry, the man found a large room with a crystal-clear underground lake that measured approximately 30 feet by 125 feet before the cavern ceiling shrunk down again to meet the water’s edge.
+It was rumored that two young boys explored the cavern system further, despite a lack of modern scuba gear, and found themselves popping out near Beltline Avenue in Ranson.

 In 1929, a Charles Town man by the name of C.P.
 Weller purchased the entry to the cave and developed the space into a thriving gathering place for the community.
 Lakeland Caverns, as it was named, offered dining, music, and boat rides on the cavern’s clear and lighted waters.
 Orchestras from Baltimore were hired to provide entertainment.
 Boats circled the lake throughout the evening.
 The Great Depression cut short Weller’s dream for the cavern, but the space was still in use as late as 1935 as a celebration venue for local students following commencement ceremonies.
 Eventually Lakeland Caverns and its ethereal lake were abandoned.
 Entryways into the cave below Charles Town remained open but unused.
 Out of sight and out of mind.